VODGroup/AccessibilityDocumentation/Sources/AccessibilityDocumentation/Documentation.docc/Articles/AdjustableElements.md

 ## Overview

-By default any element can contains ``AccessibilityDocumentation/`` to expose additional data for user.
+By default any element can contain ``UIAccessibilityTraits_/adjustable`` trait to expose additional data for user.
 Some elements come complicated and can contain dynamic value, controlled by vertical swipe.
 Examples:
 - Slider
 - Stepper
 - Any horizontal carousel